mauricio-alves/Desafio-Tunts.Rocks-2024/README.md

 # Tunts.Rocks Challenge - 2024

 The objective is to create an application in a programming language of my choice that should be able to read a Google Sheets spreadsheet, search for the necessary information, calculate, and write the result in the spreadsheet.
-For this project, I chose to develop it using React, Tailwind, Axios, Google APIs, and Express.
+For this project, I chose to develop it using React, Tailwind, Axios, Google APIs, and Node.

 ## How to begin: